wirc-sjsu/firebench/docs/benchmarks/index.md

 ```

 ## Run a benchmark and submit your results
 This guide explains how to run an existing benchmark and submit your results to the `FireBench` community.
+The list of existing benchmarks is shared [here](https://docs.google.com/spreadsheets/d/1Ee2G6FgD-c-5fu-oPcsI3ApyQnPQvxZJwKqVOYqtj28/edit?usp=sharing).

 ```markdown
 # FireBench Benchmark Execution Guidelines